risu1139/Hybrid-Price-Optimisation-Framework/README.md

 # Files in This Repository
 Optimisation Project.ipynb: The main Jupyter notebook containing the implementation of the optimization process.
 README.md: This file, providing an overview and instructions for the project.
+#Additional Resources

+This repository also includes the following files:

+Hybrid-Price-Optimisation.pdf: A detailed document outlining the need for the project, its future scope, and a comprehensive description of the course.
+This file provides essential context and direction for the ongoing and future development of the project. data.csv: A CSV file containing pseudo data for the objective function.
+This file is used in the optimization process and serves as a sample dataset for demonstrating the methods implemented in the project.